UMAprotocol/docs/docs/uma-tokenholders/uma-holders.md

 ## What are UMA tokens?

-UMA token is used to operate UMA's optimistic oracle, known as the Data Verification Mechanism (DVM).
+UMA token is used to operate UMA's dispute resolution system, known as the Data Verification Mechanism (DVM).
 Owning UMA gives you the ability to contribute price information to the DVM and govern UMA protocol.

 The benefits of owning UMA include: